[Seminaire CREM] New professional roles in primary care and health care consumption: the example of midwives skills in France Faculté des Sciences Economiques Rennes

 [Seminaire CREM] New professional roles in primary care and health care consumption: the example of midwives skills in France Faculté des Sciences Economiques Rennes, jeudi 25 janvier 2024.

-[Seminaire CREM] New professional roles in primary care and health care consumption: the example of midwives skills in France Présentation de Quitterie Roquebert, Université de Strasbourg, BETA Jeudi 25 janvier, 12h15 Faculté des Sciences Economiques Salle de Robien
+Présentation de Quitterie Roquebert, Université de Strasbourg, BETA Jeudi 25 janvier, 12h15 1

 New professional roles in primary care and health care consumption: the example of midwives skills in France, co-écrit avec Henri Panjo (INSERM) et Carine Franc (INSERM)